shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

      text-align: center;
    }
    ```
-   - This will select all elements with the class name "my-class" and apply a blue color and align text to center.
+   - This will select all elements with the class name "my-class" and apply a blue color and align text to center to them.
    In the HTML, the class is defined like this: `<div class="my-class">`
    - The above code will make all the tags with class name "my-class" blue color and center align `<h1 class="my-class">` and `<p class="my-class">`